oresat/system-controller/docs/PartsSelection.md

 Reasons: This chip has been used in a previous PSAS design and has proved to be reliable.
 Rad-hard Analogue: International Rectifier IRHLUC7670Z4 [Datasheet](http://www.irf.com/product-info/datasheets/data/irhluc7670z4.pdf)
 Reasons: Again, there are not a lot of rad-hard mosfets to choose from.
+This chip could be considered generic.

 #### Connectors
 **J1 CNC Tech 3220-10-0100-00:**